Hieromon/AutoConnect/mkdocs/apielements.md

 #### <i class="fa fa-caret-right"></i> value

 File name to be upload.
-This attribute is read only.
+The value contains the value entered by the client browser to the `#!html <input type="file">` tag and is read-only.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">String</span><span class="apidesc"></span></dd>